efegormus/Start-Up-Success-Analyze/README.md

 - Run hypothesis tests (t-tests, chi-square tests, regression models).

 ### Expected Outcome
-The project will highlight which factors are most associated with start-up success and how founder, team, and economic conditions interact to influence outcomes.
+The project will highlight which factors are most associated with start-up success and how founder, team, and economic conditions interact to influence outcomes.ol edin.

-Dosya seçilmediDosya seçilmedi
-ChatGPT hata yapabilir. Önemli bilgileri kontrol edin.